 You should season your pan after every use.
 You can easily season your pan by following the steps below.
 Before seasoning the pan, make sure that you have thoroughly cleaned it by following these cast-iron pan-cleaning instructions.

-Set the oven for 550.
-You will need the oven to be very hot.
-Beware as the pan will and should smoke during the seasoning process.
+Set the oven for 550°F. You will need the oven to be very hot.
+Beware, as the pan will (and should) smoke during the seasoning process.

-Once the pan has been in for about 45 minutes turn the heat off and allow the pan to start cooling.
+Bake it.
+Once the pan has been in for about 45 minutes, turn the heat off and allow it to cool.

-After cooling for about 15 minutes, while the pan is still warm, apply another thin coating of the oil or fat to the pan.
+After cooling for about 15 minutes, while the pan is still warm, apply another thin coating of the oil or fat to the whole thing, inside and out.